What is Breast Radiation?

 External Beam Radiation

 During this treatment, a machine outside of the body focuses the radiation on the area affected by cancer.
 The exact area that will need treatment will depend on whether an individual had a mastectomy or breast-conserving surgery, and whether or not the cancer affected the lymph nodes.
 This type of radiation can be used on the whole breast, the chest wall, or the lymph nodes.
+There are some short-term side effects that may be caused by external beam radiation, including:

 - Breast swelling